ShengHuaWu/learn-you-a-haskell-for-great-good/input-and-output/input-and-output.md

 The other variety of bytestrings resides in `Data.ByteString.Lazy`.
 They're lazy, but not quite as lazy as lists.
 Lazy bytestrings take a different approach — they are stored in chunks, each chunk has a size of 64K.
 So if we evaluate a byte in a lazy bytestring (by printing it or something), the first 64K will be evaluated.
 After that, it's just a promise for the rest of the chunks.

 What's the deal with that `Word8` type?
 Well, it's like `Int`, only that it has a much smaller range, namely 0-255.
 It represents an 8-bit number.
 And just like Int, it's in the `Num` typeclass.
 For instance, we know that the value `5` is polymorphic in that it can act like any numeral type.
 Well, it can also take the type of `Word8`.

+### Exceptions
+Even though doing some logic in I/O is necessary (like opening files and the like), it should preferably be kept to a minimum.

+Pure functions are lazy by default, which means that we don't know when they will be evaluated and that it really shouldn't matter.
+However, once pure functions start throwing exceptions, it matters when they are evaluated.
+That's why we can only catch exceptions thrown from pure functions in the I/O part of our code.
+However, if we don't catch them in the I/O part of our code, our program crashes.
+The solution?
+Don't mix exceptions and pure code.
+Take advantage of Haskell's powerful type system and use types like `Either` and `Maybe` to represent results that may have failed.

+How `IOError` type is implemented depends on the implementation of the language itself, which means that we can't inspect values of the type `IOError` by pattern matching against them, just like we can't pattern match against values of type `IO something`.
+We can use a bunch of useful predicates to find out stuff about values of type `IOError` , for example, `isDoesNotExistError` is a predicate over `IOErrors`, which means that it's a function that takes an `IOError` and returns a `True` or `False`, meaning it has a type of `isDoesNotExistError :: IOError -> Bool`.

+Be sure to re-throw exceptions if they don't match any of our criteria, otherwise we're causing our program to fail silently in some cases where it shouldn't.